 Tips for passing the RRT clinical simulation exam

-The NBRC clinical simulation exam is known as one of the most feared and difficult exams to pass of all credentialed allied health fields.
+The NBRC clinical simulation exam is one of the most feared and difficult exams to pass of all credentialed allied health fields.
 In fact, almost half of all respiratory graduates fail the NBRC CSE exam on their first attempt!

 This can be pretty devastating for new graduates after investing so much time, money and effort into becoming a respiratory therapist.
 The cost of retaking the exam, in addition to the potential lost wages respiratory therapy students face as a result of failing their board exams can be financially devastating as well.

-As a test prep company devoted solely to helping respiratory students pass their credentialing exams we at respiratory cram have discovered five tips we believe will help respiratory therapy graduates pass their clinical simulations on their first attempt.
+As a test prep company devoted solely to helping respiratory students pass their credentialing exams, we at respiratory cram have discovered five tips we believe will help respiratory therapy graduates pass their clinical simulations on their first attempt

 Exam Tip #1